mattvenn/zero-to-asic-www/content/post/mpw1_silicon.md

 [MPW1](/post/asic_submitted) seems an age ago, we submitted in December 2020, but it needed some last minute [DRC fixes in February](/post/last_minute_drc/).

 Silicon was received a few weeks ago, and unfortunately we have some serious issues that will prevent most designs from working.
 This appears to be due to a bad clock tree in the management section of the chip.
-Additionally the tool meant to verify the clock tree was also broken.
+Additionally, [OpenSTA](/terminology/sta), the tool meant to verify the clock tree was also broken.

 ![Tim Edwards](/tim_edwards_mpw1_fail.png)